 Since 2018, Nikopol became one of five Ukrainian cities to join the "Integrity Cities" project of the EU Anti-Corruption Initiative (EUACI).
 The goal of this partnership was to build a transparent and accountable local self-government system and minimize corruption risks in the city's most vital areas.

 Based upon the agreement reached with Nikopol City Mayor, the EUACI envisages embedding in the local municipality one expert as an Advisor to the Mayor to support the integrity transformation.
 The Advisor will be directly engaged in the development of the integrity plan for the city, as well as will assist the local municipality in coordinating effective implementation of integrity tools.

+The security situation in Nikopol is very difficult and only a few activities are expected to be implemented during the coming months unless the situation will change considerably.
+It is not expected that the advisor lives or work in Nikopol.

 These Terms of Reference (ToR) provide more details about the assignment.